aywandji/twitter-analysis-api/README.md

 ## Improve the API
 There are many ways this basic API can be improve to get better results:
 - Using only the hastag to query tweets is not enough.
 There are many other ways to accurately fetch tweets.
 For example you can add keywords, location and so on.
 See Twitter API official doc.
+- Increase the number of tweets you are using for analysis.
+For above examples we fetched only 70 tweets per hashtag.
+To get a finer analysis, one should query more than that.
 - Use a better sentiment model.
 As example here, we are using a huggingface transformer named "distilbert-base-uncased-finetuned-sst-2-english".
 It has been finetuned on SST2 dataset (movies reviews) so it is not accurate for tweets.
 You can finetune your own model using for example this dataset for tweets sentiment analysis: https://www.kaggle.com/kazanova/sentiment140
 - Improve topic modelling method.
 LDA model is a good way to do it but there are many other ways for this.
 - Try different tweets cleaning processes.
 In fact tweets are very noisy and thus this step is quite critical.